Solar Eclipse 2026

 Wednesday, August 12, 2026 · Evening over Europe

-Europe’s first total solar eclipse since 1999
+The first total solar eclipse over mainland Europe since 1999

-The Moon will completely cover the Sun over Iceland and northern Spain, turning evening into night for up to 2 minutes 18 seconds — while nearly all of Europe watches a deep partial eclipse at sunset.
+The Moon will completely cover the Sun over Iceland and northern Spain, turning evening into night for up to 2 minutes 18 seconds, while nearly all of Europe watches a deep partial eclipse at sunset.

 2 min 18 s

-Maximum length of totality — the Moon is near its closest point to Earth
+Maximum length of totality: the Moon is near its closest point to Earth

 ~20:30

-Local time of totality in Spain (CEST) — a rare “sunset eclipse”
+Local time of totality in Spain (CEST): a rare “sunset eclipse”

 27 years